Astridyusidiah/Temporal-Early-Warning-of-Sepsis-Deterioration-in-ICU-Patients/README.md

 See global feature importance visualization: ![Global SHAP bar plot](figures/shap_global_bar.png)

+# Notes

+This project was developed as part of a learning process to strengthen methodological foundations in clinical machine learning.
+Design choices prioritize correctness, transparency, and interpretability over aggressive optimization or alert threshold tuning.

+Model outputs and performance metrics should be interpreted within the context of the chosen prediction horizon and the inherent difficulty of prospective sepsis prediction.

 Interpretability analysis is used for model inspection rather than causal inference.

-## Notes

-This repository prioritizes methodological validity and transparency over metric maximization.
-Observed performance should be interpreted in the context of the chosen early warning horizon and the intrinsic difficulty of the prediction task.